 Change is inevitable and digital post is the way to go forward.
 The postal industry and even those in the B2B sector are missing out on this opportunity if they are not considering this solution as part of their plans.

 Look at the US Postal Service.
 Not only is it $160 billion in debt, but it also loses nearly $3 billion a year thanks to the cost of its logistical maintenance, politics, and mounting competition from private couriers.
-In New Zealand, on the other hand, the price of sending an analogue post was raised just to cover the decreased profits of its national postal service.
+In New Zealand, on the other hand, the price of sending an analog post was raised just to cover the decreased profits of its national postal service.

 Remote working?
 Coworking spaces?
 Workation?
 People can work anywhere these days, which makes having a physical address sort of outmoded.
 Do you want to rely on a physical address to get your message across?
 A digital post solution is the key wherein recipients can get their important letters anytime and anywhere.